AdmZackbar/mara-sov-voice-mod/CONTENT.md

 ### Domination

-1. Your mind belongs to me.
+1. Your mind belongs to me!
-2. Give in to me.
+2. Give in to me!
-3. Your will... will break.
+3. Your will... will break!
-4. Don't try to resist.
+4. Don't try to resist!
 5. Bow.
-6. Bend and break.
+6. Bend and break!

 ### Domination Fail

-1. Couldn't break in, their mind is strong.
+1. Couldn't break them, their mind is strong.
 2. This one was surprisingly strong willed.
 3. Their mind remains their own.
 4. A momentary lapse of judgement, nothing more. *